Floorp-Projects/Floorp/docs/nspr/reference/i_o_functions.rst

 -  :ref:`PR_WaitForPollableEvent`

 One can call :ref:`PR_Poll` with the :ref:`PR_POLL_READ` flag on a pollable event.
-Whe the pollable event is set, :ref:`PR_Poll` returns the the :ref:`PR_POLL_READ` flag set in the out_flags.
+When the pollable event is set, :ref:`PR_Poll` returns the the :ref:`PR_POLL_READ` flag set in the out_flags.

 .. _Manipulating_Layers: